postindustria-tech/device-detection-python/fiftyone_devicedetection_cloud/readme.md

 If you've cloned the GitHub repository, you will be able to run the examples directly:

-`python -m examples.gettingstarted`
+`python -m examples.cloud.gettingstarted`

-To run the web example navigate into Examples folder:
+To run the web example navigate into examples/cloud folder:

 #### Linux